Dedicated, Experienced,

 March 14, 2019 - WHAV

-The scholarship, established in 2016, pays tribute to the late Chris and Sean, who both took part in the school’s wrestling program alongside current coach Tim Lawlor.
+The scholarship, established in 2016, pays tribute to the late Chris and Sean LePage, who both took part in the school’s wrestling program alongside current coach Tim Lawlor.
 LePage presented McCartney with the tribute award at the March 11 team banquet.

 Became member of Team Haverhill Recycling Committee & Mayor's Recycling Committee